logicalhacking/Isabelle_DOF/README.md

 Isabelle/DOF is a novel Document Ontology Framework on top of Isabelle.
 Isabelle/DOF allows for both conventional typesetting as well as formal development.
 The manual for [Isabelle/DOF 1.2.0/Isabelle2021 is available online.](https://artifacts.logicalhacking.com/releases/Isabelle_DOF/Isabelle_DOF/Isabelle_DOF-1.2.0_Isabelle2021.pdf)

 ## Pre-requisites

-Isabelle/DOF has three major pre-requisites:
+Isabelle/DOF has three major prerequisites:

 * **Isabelle:** Isabelle/DOF requires [Isabelle 2021-1](http://isabelle.in.tum.de/website-Isabelle2021-1/).
   Please download the Isabelle 2021-1 distribution for your operating system from the [Isabelle website](http://isabelle.in.tum.de/website-Isabelle2021-1/).
 * **AFP:** Isabelle/DOF requires two entries from the [Archive of Formal Proofs (AFP)](https://www.isa-afp.org/).
 Please install the AFP following the instructions given at
   <https://www.isa-afp.org/using.html>.
 For your convenience, we also
   provide a script that only installs the two entries required by Isabelle/DOF into the local Isabelle/DOF directory.
 You can use this script as follows:

   ```console
   foo@bar:~$ isabelle env ./install-afp
   ```

 * **LaTeX:** Isabelle/DOF requires a modern LaTeX installation, i.e., at least [TeX Live 2022](https://www.tug.org/texlive/) with all available updates applied.

 ## Installation

 Isabelle/DOF is provided as a Isabelle component.
-After installing the pre-requisites the Isabelle/Archive needs to be unpacked and registered.
+After installing the prerequisites the Isabelle/Archive needs to be unpacked and registered.
 Change into the directory you unpacked Isabelle/DOF (this should be the directory containing this `README.md` file) and execute